mattersievers/javascript-practice/README.md

 # JavaScript Essential Training Course Completed Files
-This is the repository for the LinkedIn Learning course JavaScript Essential Training.
-The full course is available from [LinkedIn Learning][lil-course-url].
+This repository contains completed files from the LinkedIn Learning course JavaScript Essential Training.
+The full course and materials are available from [LinkedIn Learning][lil-course-url].

 ![JavaScript Essential Training][lil-thumbnail-url]